WELCOME TO THE WEBSITE FOR THE KIWI CLUB!

 HOW TO BECOME A MEMBER OF THE KIWI CLUB:

 We offer two types of memberships, Chapter Member or Member at Large.
-To determine if a chapter is in your area, go to the Chapters link and you will see the location of all Kiwi Chapters.
-Then visit the Membership page for information on who to contact and where to access the necessary forms.
+To determine if a chapter is in your area, go to the Chapter Map link and you will see the location of all Kiwi Chapters.
+Then download the Membership Form for information on who to contact.

 There are now 41 Kiwi chapters in 21 states making up our national organization.
 The individual chapters support many of their local charities and worthy causes, including shelters for abused women and children, food pantries, breast cancer awareness, the Ronald McDonald House, Guide Dogs for the Blind, to name a only a few.